marina8888/command-line-chemkin/README.md

 - [ ] Add a final job file to project that produces an output file named and containing the details of the conditions used.
 It should include - eq, heat ratio and mechanism used.
 - [ ] Generate a python file that takes an input of chemkin (output) results files and sorts them for plotting
 - [ ] Add input for experimental results on the same graph
 - [ ] Add suitable plotting functions with parameters for legend, title, axies titles, conditions used.
+- [ ] Add template.csv to notes folder and tutorial file

 ### Functions
 To complete